Looking for the best things to do in Isla Mujeres? We got you covered.

 Mar-bella Seafood Market is a fantastic place located close to Punta Sur.
 Here, you can select your seafood and have them cook it how you want it.
 Their baked fish in garlic and parmesan was some of the best we had!

 If you’re by Playa Norte, the many beach bars located there serve delicious fresh ceviches and other Mexican staples.
+Check out one of our scrumptious seaside lunches.
+The seafood in these stalls are so fresh so I highly recommend ordering a few dishes to share.

 Fish and Gin is another fantastic seafood restaurant located in Miguel Hidalgo.
 The service, the food quality, and the cocktails spell out a perfect evening.